How much is a Sovereign worth?

 Victorian Gold Sovereign coins can make a wonderful gift or investment and are one of the most popular forms of physical gold.
 With the price of gold moving steadily upwards over the years and money very tight for many of us, it could be time to dig out those coins we were handed down by our Grand Parents to raise some much needed funds.
 If you’re lucky enough to have been given the coins, you’ll see why Sovereigns are such as a good investment as the price has risen dramatically.

-Here we look at four factors which determine the worth of a Victorian coin;
+Here we look at five factors which determine the worth of a Victorian coin;

 - Underlying gold price